 As in alternative A, visitors using motorized and nonmotorized watercraft could continue to camp on gravel bars a minimum of 0.5-mile from any designated campsite and more than 50 feet from a designated recreation area.
-A designated camping area would be established on the Logyard gravel bar.
+11 A designated camping area would be established on the Log Yard gravel bar.
 These sites would be managed for individuals accessing their campsites by licensed vehicle.
-The park would retain the flexibility to manage access to or close the Logyard gravel bar to vehicle access to improve safety, reduce crowding, enhance visitor experience, and protect park resources.
+The park would retain the flexibility to manage access to or close the Log Yard gravel bar to vehicle access to improve safety, reduce crowding, enhance visitor experience, and protect park resources.
 Gravel bar camping at Two Rivers would be allowed in designated campsites.
 Walk-in camping opportunities would be provided at some gravel bars formerly accessible by vehicles, and in these instances, designated parking will be provided in proximity to gravel bars where vehicular traffic is prohibited.
-Walk-in camping opportunities would be provided at some gravel bars formerly accessible by vehicles.